 NHS England and the company have been asked to reach agreement on the cost of the drug to the National Health Service by 7 July.

 NHS England has advised there have not been any commercial meetings with PTC Therapeutics in the period since 15 April 2016, however, it is in regular contact with the company.

 NHS England will be meeting with PTC Therapeutics when it has concluded the detailed preparatory work required to effectively respond to NICE's request within the set timescale.

 In the House 2015-16

 In the House 2014-15

 Reproduced with the permission of the Controller of HMSO

-|Promoted by Paul Foy on behalf of Dave Anderson, both of St Cuthbert's Church Hall, Shibdon Road, Blaydon, NE21 5PT|
+|Promoted by Paul Foy on behalf of Dave Anderson, both of St Cuthbert's Community Hall, Shibdon Road, Blaydon, NE21 5PT|